kivy/kivy/doc/sources/guide/widgets.rst

     if __name__ == '__main__':
         MainApp().run()

-Isn't this a lot simpler?

 Both of the Apps should look something like this

 .. image:: images/layout_background.png

 **To add a color to the background of a **custom layouts rule/class** **

-They way we add background to the layout's instance can quickly become cumbersome if we need to use multiple layouts.
-So why not just add a background within the class of the layout self itself.
+The way we add background to the layout's instance can quickly become cumbersome if we need to use multiple layouts.
+To help with this, override the Layout class with your own layout, and add a background within the class of the layout class itself.

 Using Python ::

     from kivy.app import App